 I really wasn't pleased with the back, however, and so I found some craft paper that I liked and used it as a back drop in each cubby.
 I had to do some patch jobs with the paper, but you can't even tell!
 It was easy to cut to size and spray adhesive it so it could stick to the back of each cubby.
 You can see in this photo I have already doctored up the poor spray paint job.

 I made a special trip to two different craft stores to buy my fun metal labels, and guess what?
 They didn't have enough, I needed 12, AND plus they were way TOO expensive.

-I had some small screws that were the wrong color, so after pre drilling holes and attaching my labels I sprayed a squirt of oil rubbed bronze on my scrap board and then used a cheap water color brush to paint the screws to match.
+Having small screws that were the wrong color, I sprayed a squirt of oil rubbed bronze on my scrap board and then used a cheap water color brush to paint the screws to match.
+This was done after pre drilling holes and attaching my labels

 I used the middle section of the original label and had my circuit draw and cut for me, then I just popped them into each label.
-I guess you could spray adhesive them, but they fit so perfectly I don’t think you need it.
-I am pretty excited about them…I think they look real! eeeek!
+You could spray adhesive them, but they fit so perfectly I don't think you need it.
+I am pretty excited about them...I think they look real! eeeek!

 I think the reclaimed wood paper was the perfect pattern for the backs of the cubbies.

 Now that I have my fun cubby organizer I just have to decide where to put it.
 It would be perfect in the craft room...